 Water for injections

-Amiodarone hydrochloride is incompatible with saline solution and may only be administered in a 5% w/v Glucose intravenous infusion.
+Amiodarone hydrochloride is incompatible with saline solution and may only be administered in a glucose 5% solution.

 In the presence of amiodarone the use of administration equipment containing softening agents such as DEHP (di-2-ethylhexyl phthalate) may cause DEHP to leach into the solution.
 In order to minimise patient exposure to DEHP, diluted amiodarone solutions for infusion should be administered through sets that do not contain DEHP, such as polyolefin (PE, PP) or glass sets.
 No other agents may be added to amiodarone infusions.